EwenCheung/SC2002-BTO-Management-System/REPORT.md

     printHeader("PROCESS APPLICATION STATUS");
     System.out.println("Current Status: " + application.getStatus());

-    // Logic based on status enum value rather than hardcoded strings if (application.getStatus() == ApplicationStatus.SUCCESSFUL) {
+    if (application.getStatus() == ApplicationStatus.SUCCESSFUL) {
+        // If application is successful but doesn't have a unit assigned, offer to assign a unit if (application.getAssignedUnit() == null || application.getAssignedUnit().isEmpty()) {
+            printMessage("This application has been marked as successful by a manager and is ready for unit assignment.");
-        // Logic for SUCCESSFUL applications
+            // ...implementation for processing SUCCESSFUL applications
-        // ...
+        }
     } else if (application.getStatus() == ApplicationStatus.UNSUCCESSFUL) {
         printMessage("This application is unsuccessful and cannot be processed further.");
         // ...